Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

 The same quantities can be used to identify other phases in the parameter space.
-If the pulse angles $\theta_j$ are close to 0 rather than $\pi$ (or the flip rate $p_{\rm flip}$ is small), then the magnetization will not oscillate, but instead reach a static value.
+If the pulse angles $\theta_j$ are close to 0 rather than $\pi$ (or the flip rate $p_{\rm flip}$ is small), then the magnetization will not oscillate, instead reaching a static value.
 When noise is sufficiently weak, this saturation value depends on the initial state, which implies that the time evolution channel $\mathcal{N}$ has multiple steady states in the thermodynamic limit, spanned by two density matrices $\rho_{{\rm ss}, +}, \rho_{{\rm ss}, -}$ that correspond to opposite signs of magnetization.
-We refer to this phase as a ferromagnet (although unlike conventional ferromagnets, this behaviour is robust against perturbations that break the Ising symmetry).
+We refer to this phase as a ferromagnet (although unlike conventional ferromagnets, this behaviour is robust against perturbations that break the Ising symmetry, e.g.~resets in the Clifford circuits described above).
 If noise is increased, or the correction rate $p_{\rm NEC}$ is reduced, then eventually this bistability is lost, leading to a paramagnetic phase where the magnetization reaches a static, initial-state-independent value.
 A qualitative phase diagram is shown in Fig.~\ref{fig:PhaseDiagExp}(a).

 Transitions between adjacent phases (PM to FM or DTC) can be driven by a number of different parameters.
 An example of particular interest is the entangling unitary gates, occuring with probability $p_{\rm unit}$.
-The scrambling nature of these processes encourages internal thermalization, where local subsystems equilibrate by becoming entangled with the rest of the system; thus we expect that chaotic unitary evolution competes with the non-ergodic FM and DTC phases.
-We find that the system remains non-ergodic up to a finite value of $p_{\rm unit}$, where a transition to the PM phase occurs.
-We find critical behaviour consistent with the Ising universality class~\cite{SM}. {Note that the DTC-PM transition in a noisy, driven, classical spin system is in the same universality class~\cite{Gambetta2019a}, despite the DTC being a genuine non-equilibrium state}.
+The scrambling nature of these processes encourages internal thermalization, where local subsystems equilibrate by becoming entangled with the rest of the system; thus we expect that chaotic unitary evolution competes with the nonergodic FM and DTC phases.
+We find that the system remains nonergodic up to a finite value of $p_{\rm unit}$, where a transition to the PM phase occurs.
+We find critical behaviour consistent with the Ising universality class~\cite{SM}. {Note that the DTC-PM transition in a noisy, driven, classical spin system is in the same universality class~\cite{Gambetta2019a}, despite the DTC being a genuine nonequilibrium state}.

-To understand the mechanism that leads to the decay of magnetization in finite-size systems in the TC phase, we study the distribution of outcomes of $M$ at even times [Fig.~\ref{fig:Oscillations}(d)].
-The distribution is bimodal, with peaks close to $\pm 1$.
-The total probability associated with the two peaks starts at 1 and 0, respectively, and eventually reaches $1/2$ for $t \gg \tau$.
-We conclude that the magnetization decay is due to rare events where the sign of the magnetization flips across the entire system.
-Such processes require domain walls to traverse the system before being corrected, hence involving $O(L)$ spins flipping in an $O(1)$ time, explaining the dependence of $\tau$ on $L$.